 Expenditure in relation to external consultancy

-Audit Scotland mainly uses external consultancy to undertake specific pieces of work which requires expertise which is not readily available in-house.
+Audit Scotland mainly uses external consultancy to undertake specific pieces of work that require expertise that is not readily available in-house.

 Information will show the expenditure by Audit Scotland in relation to external consultancy.
 The information will be updated quarterly.